-Art Historian, Party Planner, Educator Emily Sacharis an art historian, educator, public speaker and party planner who is an instant hit with students of all ages.
+Art Historian, Educator, Tour Guide Emily Sacharis an art historian, educator, and public speaker who is an instant hit with students of all ages.
 She is intimately familiar with the holdings, exhibition schedules and layout of all of New York City’s museums and can speed you to the art you most want to see (she’ll also zip you to the most convenient restrooms and eating facilities).

 What's Emily's background?
 Emily graduated from Stanford University with a bachelor’s degree in economics and American history.
 After working for 20 years as an award-winning journalist, book author and corporate executive, Emily decided to return to school to study art history, studying for her masters degree at Hunter College/The City University of New York.

 Today, Emily is an independent art historian on the faculty at New York University, SUNY Ulster, and the New York Academy of Art.
 She is also a senior docent and art educator at the Brooklyn Museum and a former docent at the Metropolitan Museum of Art.
 Emily has led more than 500 art tours in the past 12 years and has lived in New York City for 34 years.

 Madame Charpentier and her Children, Pierre-August Renoir, 1878, Metropolitan Museum of Art